joshjung/hash-array/README.md

        }
      }...]

-If we had multiple people who lived in the zip code 60616, ideally we would want to index the data by zip code so that if we had to rapidly retrieve all those people we could do so.
+If we had multiple people who lived in the zip code `60616`, ideally we would want to index the data by zip code so that if we had to rapidly retrieve all those people we could do so.

-This data structure allows you to index the data by any number of keys.
+HashArray allows you to do just that.
 For example, we could index the above data like so:

-   var HashArray = require('hasharray');
+    var HashArray = require('hasharray'),
-   var ha = new HashArray(['id', ['name', 'first'], ['name', 'last']]);
+    ha = new HashArray(['id', ['name', 'first'], ['name', 'last']]);
     ha.addAll(customers);

 Now if we wanted to we could retrieve every single customer that has the first name of 'Bob' in O(1) time by doing so:

     // At this point we have indexed everything by ['name', 'first'] so there is already an array built internal to `ha` that
     // contains all the 'Bob' customers.
 So this operation is O(1). var bobs = ha.get('Bob');

 Note: the order of the `bobs` array above will be the order in which they were inserted.

-This said, if you want to determine the length of all customers added in O(1), it is as simple as:
+Normally when you use a standard JavaScript Object to map keys to values, the only way to retrieve the count of objects is to loop over all the keys which is O(n).
+However, with HashArray if you want to determine the length of all customers in O(1), it is as simple as:

-   ha.all.length; // ha.all is an ordered array of all customers in the order in which they were added!
+    ha.all.length; // in addition, ha.all is an ordered array of all customers in the order in which they were added!

 At this time, I am also working on adding functions for statistical analysis, like `sum(...)`.
 See the tests for more information.
 I'll be adding more to this documentation as I go.